MrAlexSee/sopang/README.md

 Type `make` for optimized compile.
 Comment out `OPTFLAGS` in the makefile in order to disable optimization.

-Tested with gcc 64-bit 7.2.0 and Boost 1.67.0 (the latter is not time-critical, used only for parameter and data parsing and formatting) on Ubuntu 17.10 Linux version 4.13.0-36 64-bit.
+Tested with gcc 64-bit 7.2.0 and Boost 1.67.0 (the latter is not performance-critical, used only for parameter and data parsing and formatting) on Ubuntu 17.10 Linux version 4.13.0-36 64-bit.

 A binary (compiled executable) for Linux is available in the release (file name `sopang`).